 - Deploying ArcGIS Notebook Server on Windows machines in Amazon Web Services is not supported.
 It's recommended that you deploy the software on Ubuntu machines if you use Amazon Web Services.

 - You can deploy ArcGIS Notebook Server on Azure virtual machines running either a supported Windows or Linux platform.
-To use Linux, Ubuntu Server LTS is recommended.

 - If you deploy your own Microsoft Azure Windows instance, the Microsoft Server 2016 Datacenter with Containers image is recommended.